A Digital Attack Surface Explained

 A director of information security leads the design and operation security monitoring and improvement activities to ensure compliance with internal security policies and applicable laws and regulations.
 Footprint awareness is an essential defense to detect and mitigate exposures, breaches or lapses from a sprawling digital enterprise.
 Trying to understand where to start?
 Here’s an article on how to start reducing your attack surface.

-Who Needs to Have an Inventory of Organizational Digital Footprint?
+Who Needs to Have an Inventory of the Attack Surface?

 Performing vulnerability assessments and penetration tests.